Prospects for detecting neutron star-white dwarf mergers with decihertz gravitational-wave observatories: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (11975027, 11991053, U2038105, U1831135, 12121003, 12103065), the National SKA Program of China (2020SKA0120300, 2022SKA0130102), the National Key Research and Development Programs of China (2022YFF0711404), the science research grants from the China Manned Space Project with No.\ CMS-CSST-2021-B11, the Max Planck Partner Group Program funded by the Max Planck Society, the Fundamental Research Funds for the Central Universities, the Program for Innovative Talents and Entrepreneur in Jiangsu, and the High-Performance Computing Platform of Peking University.
+We would like to thank the anonymous referee for helpful and valuable comments and suggestions.
+This work was supported by the Beijing Municipal Natural Science Foundation (1242018), the National Natural Science Foundation of China (11975027, 11991053, 11721303, U2038105, U1831135, 12121003, 12103065), the National SKA Program of China (2020SKA0120300, 2022SKA0130102), the National Key Research and Development Programs of China (2022YFF0711404), the science research grants from the China Manned Space Project with No.\ CMS-CSST-2021-B11, the Max Planck Partner Group Program funded by the Max Planck Society, the Fundamental Research Funds for the Central Universities, the Program for Innovative Talents and Entrepreneur in Jiangsu, and the High-Performance Computing Platform of Peking University.
 C.L.\ was supported by the China Scholarship Council (CSC).